shaohuashuizhongyue/shaohuashuizhongyue.github.io/research.md

 Based on the situations at the power distribution station, using mmWave radar evaluation boards to realise the determination of personnel posture and trajectory tracking;
 <br>• **Responsibilities**:
- <br>• Designed a dynamic rotational position encoding mechanism to model the relative spatial relationships of limb motion trajectories using vector directions. .
+Designed a dynamic rotational position encoding mechanism to model the relative spatial relationships of limb motion trajectories using vector directions. .
 <br>• Introduced a dual-view fusion strategy to integrate depth-azimuth (XOZ) and depth-elevation (YOZ) projections to construct 3D motion trajectories. .
 <br>• Integrated a probabilistic sparse attention mechanism to reduce computational complexity from O(L²) to O(L ln L).
 <br>• Modeled relative spatial relationships of limb motion trajectories using dynamic rotational position vectors.